 The Korean Magnetic Resonance Society (KMRS) was founded in 1992 to promote scientific advancements in the entire research ﬁeld of magnetic resonance (MR).
 KMRS spreads up-to-date MR technologies by forming academic networks and encouraging scientific interactions.
 KMRS has facilitated the interdisciplinary exchange between Chemistry, Biology, Physics, Engineering, Materials Science, and Medicine and has grown into a leading society for the Korean scientific communities.

-Dr. Jo-Woong Lee, the first and second president of the KMRS (1992–1996) and professor of Chemistry at Seoul National University, made considerable sacrifices to establish the KMRS as a solid academic society in Korea.
-Succeeding presidents, together with members of the board of directors also endeavored toward making the KMRS what it is today.
+Dr. Jo-Woong Lee, the first and second president of the KMRS (1992–1996) and a professor of Chemistry at Seoul National University, made considerable devotion to establish the KMRS as a solid academic society in Korea.
+Succeeding presidents, together with the board of directors also endeavored toward making the KMRS what it is today.